 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no prior audit findings or recommendations.
+As this is the School's first year of operation, there were no prior audit findings or recommendations.